Shadow Work and Self-Authorship: A Practical Guide with Erick Godsey

 - Journaling, dream tracking, truth-telling, and heart-led action form a practical ritual stack for self-authorship.

-- The goal is not to destroy the ego; Erick describes the ego as a wolf that can be starved into biting or trained to hunt with the soul.20
+- Erick describes the ego as a wolf that can be starved into biting or trained to hunt with the soul.

-- Grief is not failure.
-It can be evidence of love, a digestion of attachment, and a doorway into deeper compassion.
+- Grief can be evidence of love.
+It can also be a digestion of attachment and a doorway into deeper compassion.

-- Death can clarify devotion: build the sandcastle that is beautiful enough to offer before entropy takes it.
+- Death clarifies devotion: build the sandcastle that is beautiful enough to offer before entropy takes it.

 Free assessment